 Sign up to GET Regular Tips & Updates - enter your email below

 The Higaonon indigenous religion does not exist anymore.
 However, traces still remain in the older generation.
 Like numerous indigenous tribes throughout the Philippines, they also exposed to other religions, especially Christianity, which motivated their conversion.
 As a result, marriages, baptisms along with other sacraments are performed in churches carried out by the Catholic priest or perhaps Protestant minister, whatever does apply.
 When baptized, the native Higaonon keeps 2 names – the Christian and also the Higaonon name.

 The marriage is arranged mostly by the bride and groom’s parents.
 It is a long and tiresome arrangement process.
 Before the wedding, the future groom must reside in the girl’s residence for one year to show his worth and he is observed by the parents of the future bride.

-A typical wedding ceremony starts with wearing of traditional Higaonon wedding outfit.
+A typical wedding ceremony starts with wearing of traditional Higaonon Filipino wedding dress.
 The bride and groom enter a house while the elder bless the ceremony, known as “Dasang.”
 When inside the house, they sit down together with the leader of Higaonon leader as well as the elders that will execute the ceremony.
 The 2 candles are put on a plate stuffed with triangle-like objects covered with banana leaves as well as coins.
 The candles are lit and later on, one more elder recites a few chants, known as “Limbay” that is tonal in nature, as if he sings.

 The datu usually the wedding officiant.
 The datu starts blessing the couple by means of reciting chants and providing them marriage advice.
 Following the blessing, he gets a chicken, then puts the Bukala – wedding ring on top of the chicken.